 4. Uses Unhealthy Practices and Language

-Even if you're purchasing a program to lose fat and improve your body composition, you don't want a plan that uses discouraging or unhealthy language, Whitney says.
+Even if you're purchasing a program to lose fat with a weight loss goal in mind, you don't want a plan that uses discouraging or unhealthy language, Whitney says.

 Also, be on the lookout for derogatory language, Whitney says.
-You don't want to buy a program that uses colloquial or stigmatizing words, like "skinny fat," for instance.
-If you wouldn't say the phrase to a friend, don't buy into a program that says it to you.
+You don't want to follow a program that uses colloquial or stigmatizing words, like "skinny fat," for instance.
+If you wouldn't say the phrase to a friend, don't follow a program that says it to you.

 Language and dialogue that meets you where you are with no judgment or unhealthy motivation.
 You want to feel motivated and encouraged, not ashamed of your starting point.

 5. Presents Unprofessional Demo Videos

 You shouldn't judge a book by its cover, but if a fitness professional is demonstrating exercises in their bare feet, Perkins says, "run the other direction.
 That right there is the sign of a fitness expert who isn't really well educated."

 "If you are doing anything and moving with your body, you should always be wearing shoes unless you are super advanced and you're in the gym practicing the technique of something like a squat or a deadlift in your socks — that's a different situation," she says.
 "But to be performing HIIT workouts or running or jumping in your bare feet is just bad, bad business."

 Speaking of technique, it's important to pay attention to the trainer's form in their demo videos.
 Are they rounding their back during a deadlift?
 Are their knees over their toes when squatting?
 These are signs their form is off, and it may be best to pass on them.